How your resume is screened

 - Based on my experience, most fresh grads do not have extremely relevant job experience (unless you are lucky to have scored a really rewarding internship).
 For developer positions, I think it is ok to not have any job experience and just list projects

-5. Reverse chronological order
+5. Use reverse chronological order

 Always list your resume in reverse chronological order - the most recent at the top.
 Recruiters are more interested in what you have worked on recently than what you worked on 3 years ago.
 Chances are, you probably forgot the details too anyway.